lawrennd/old_talks/_ai/includes/faith-and-ai.md

 3. Immortality through uploading the connectome
 4. The day of judgement as the "singularity"

-\notes{The notion of a ultra-intelligence is similar to the notion of an interventionist god, with omniscience in the past, present and the future.
+\notes{Ultraintelligence [@Good:ultraintelligent66] is similar to the notion of an interventionist god, with omniscience in the past, present and the future.
 This notion was described by Pierre Simon Laplace.}

 \include{_ml/includes/laplace-portrait.md}
 \include{_ai/includes/laplaces-determinism.md}